Bombing at mosque in Pakistan kills 22

 The incident took place at 11:30 a.m.
 The mosque is in the city's central bazaar, outside a gate used exclusively by women, according to Shahid Ali Khan, a Kurram political official.

-Pakistani Prime Minister Nawaz Sharif's office issued a statement saying the attack underscores the government's "unflinching resolve to eliminate the menace of terrorism from the country at all costs"
+Pakistani Prime Minister Nawaz Sharif's office issued a statement, saying the attack underscores the government's "unflinching resolve to eliminate the menace of terrorism from the country at all costs"

 "The network of terrorists has already been broken and it is our national duty to continue this war until the complete annihilation of the scourge of terrorism from our soil," the statement said.

 An attack claimed by the same group occurred in another part of the tribal region in September.
+The Pakistan Taliban claimed responsibility for a market explosion in Parachinar in January.